lottehime/Expansive-Mods-SE/README.md

    %AppData%\SpaceEngineers\Mods
    ```
 4. Launch the game and create your save, selecting the individual mods from the pack that you want to use.

+#### Alternative install:
+_Copy the 'ExpansiveMods' folder from within the 'Combined' folder into your Space Engineers Mods folder per above._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>